Sharapova sets up Bouchard grudge match

 There were four breaks of serve in the opening six games, but Lucic-Baroni was good value for her lead when she served to take the first set.

-Former number one Sharapova bounced back at the start of a gruelling second set that lasted over an hour by moving 4-1 in front.
+Former number one Sharapova bounced back at the start of a grueling second set that lasted over an hour by moving 4-1 in front.

 However, Lucic-Baroni held off four set points and then broke back for 5-4.